DivanDesign/EvolutionCMS.snippets.ddStringTools/README.md

 * `tools->markdownParser`
 	* Desctription: Parse Markdown using Parsedown library.
 	* Valid values:
-		* `boolean` — if you need to parse with default params, you can just pass `true`
+		* `boolean` — if you need to parse with default params, just pass `true`
 		* `object` — or an object with parameters (see below)
 	* Default value: `false`

 * `tools->markdownParser->parseInline`
-	* Desctription: Parse Markdown using Parsedown library.
+	* Desctription: Parse only inline elements.
 	* Valid values: `boolean`
 	* Default value: `false`